 Q. What are Saturn’s rings made of?

 A. Ice and dust – mostly ice.
 The ring particles come in a range of sizes, from hail stones to icebergs!
 But most are snowball-sized.
-Astronomers think Saturn’s ring system may have formed after icy moons or comets came a bit too close to the giant planet and got ripped apart (gravity can pull thing together, but it can also pull things apart).
+Astronomers think Saturn’s ring system may have formed after an icy moon came a bit too close to the giant planet and got ripped apart (gravity can pull things together, but it can also pull things apart).
 This may have happened fairly recently (within a few million years) because they’re so clean and white.